Skip to content

 • Form assistance: Helps users understand form fields and complete their tasks

-2. Current device is NOT mobile (copilot is never used on mobile devices)
+2. Current device is NOT mobile (the forced copilot side panel is never used on mobile devices)

 3. Current page is a form tracking page (CTA destination, additional form tracking page, or thank-you page)